sblum/symfony-exception-enricher/README.md

     composer require sblum/exception-enricher
     ```

-1. Enable the bundle in `config/bundles.php` by adding it to the array:
+1. If not already happened automatically, enable the bundle in `config/bundles.php` by adding it to the array:

     ```php
     ExceptionEnricher\ExceptionEnricherBundle::class => ['all' => true],